Communities

 The circuit is wrong.

-JRN‭ wrote about 3 years ago · edited about 3 years ago
+JRN‭ wrote over 3 years ago · edited over 3 years ago

 With the switch open, there is no current passing through the current source, which contradicts the fact that it is supplying a nonzero current.
 Perhaps, instead of a switch in series with the current source short circuiting at the start, you meant to have a switch in parallel with the current source open circuiting at the start?